This post was originally published on January 25, 2018, and updated on June 16, 2020.

 There’s a good reason why the Louvre has more than one level of security in place to prevent thieves from getting their hands on the Mona Lisa.
 Sealed behind a bullet-proof layer of glass, sectioned off from spectators by a barrier, and continually watched by security personnel, these measures were put in place to ensure the priceless piece of art isn’t carried away (again).

 Whether it’s a da Vinci painting or your private data, it’s vital to keep invaluable objects and information as guarded as possible against attacks.
 As they say, better safe than sorry!
-To keep cyber-thieves at bay, MFA is a security measure that requires users to present two or more forms of authentication in order to successfully log into their account.
+To keep cyber-thieves at bay, MFA is a cybersecurity measure that requires users to present two or more forms of authentication in order to successfully log into their account.
 Each factor of authentication will land into one of three categories.

 Types of Authentication